krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 11
 - Lecture 12 of GPU Computing by Dr. Izzat El Hajj
 - Implementation of reduction for summation in CUDA

+## Day 12
+- Lecture 13 of GPU Computing by Dr. Izzat El Hajj
+- Implementation of optimized reduction for summation in CUDA